inef1337/based/README.md

 ## Future Plans

 I might perform updates or changes to the project depending on how well the project is received.
 This, for instance, could include a modifier option, an array option, a greater handling of threads, etc. I just didn’t see the point of doing all that if no one is going to use it anyway.
-If you have any suggestions or feedback, you can reach me at https://discord.gg/7QVT6N4XrJ.

 ## Font File